Dual Degree Engineering

 - Complete the Augustana general education requirements.

 - Complete a major at Augustana (some engineering courses may count toward a physics major).
+Any major is suitable for the Washington University and Columbia University programs.
+For the South Dakota State University program, only two Augustana University majors qualify: physics and mathematics.

 - Complete the pre-requisites specified by the particular school and/or engineering program.
+Partner schools may have additional GPA requirements.

 Most students can complete these items in three years without scheduling difficulty provided the student makes normal academic progress.
 A few programs are more difficult to schedule, including biomedical engineering at Columbia.